New Coronavirus Relief Package - Including $15 Billion in Small Business Grants - Could Be a Reality as Early as March

 Reminder on Existing SBA-Administered Relief Options

-At this stage, nearly all small businesses are aware of the most popular and expansive programs provided for under the previous relief packages.
+At this stage, nearly all small businesses are aware of the most popular and expansive programs provided under the previous relief packages.
 It is important to note that most of these have received additional funding or are still open.
 These SBA-administered programs include the Payment Protection Program, the COVID-19 Economic Injury Disaster Loans, Express Bridge Loans, and debt relief for those that had loans prior to the pandemic.

 Despite the optimism that the latest coronavirus relief package will be passed with relative ease, its fate is still uncertain and the parameters for the small business grants have yet to be confirmed.
 Thankfully, there are many other options that are currently and continue to become available.
-Even if you have been previously denied for small business support, it’s worth exploring your other options and keeping your ears and eyes opened to future opportunities that emerge as the pandemic lags on.
+Even if you have been previously denied for small business support, it’s worth exploring your other options and keeping your ears and eyes open to future opportunities that emerge as the pandemic lags on.